 Delhi has one of the largest Metro systems in the world

 The Delhi metro operated by Delhi Metro Rail Corporation (DMRC) is one of the largest metro systems in the world.
-The total length of the Delhi metro is 390 kilometers.
+The total length of the Delhi metro is 391 kilometers (286 stations).
 Delhi metro is also one of the most environment-friendly metro systems in the world.

 Monuments and World Heritage sites

 Delhi is famous for its monuments and Heritage sites.
 There are three UNESCO World Heritage sites in Delhi- the Red Fort Complex, Qutb Minar and its Monuments, and Humayun’s Tomb.
 Delhi is the fourth most visited state/UT in India by foreign tourists.
 Top tourist destinations in Delhi are the 3 UNESCO World Heritage Sites, the India Gate, Akshardham Temple, etc.

 The busiest airport in India is in Delhi